Dedicated to helping families affected by autism

 The MARA Test is a non-invasive, simple blood test that will identify women who have an increased risk of having a child with autism.
 The test will measure eight (8) specific autoantibodies that have been linked to a form of autism that represents up to 1 in 4 of all diagnosed cases.
 This test can be used to help rule in an autism diagnosis for a child with developmental delay, or to subtype the form of autism for treatment of a child with autism.
 Additionally, the test can be used by high-risk women before they get pregnant to assess their risk of having a child with ASD.

-The MAR antibody test should be ordered on three types of “at risk” women: 1) Women of child-bearing age who have already had a child with autism, 2) Mothers of young children in need of a diagnosis for their child’s perceived developmental delay, and 3) Women over the age of 35 (who are at least 2 times more likely to give birth to an autistic child).
+The MARA antibody test is in development for three types of “at risk” women: 1) Women of child-bearing age who have already had a child with autism, 2) Mothers of young children in need of a diagnosis for their child’s perceived developmental delay, and 3) Women over the age of 35 (who are at least 2 times more likely to give birth to an autistic child).
 Specifically, women in this group that are considering In Vitro Fertilization (IVF) to become pregnant may want to consider taking the test before they proceed with the procedure.
 The MARA test is not intended for pregnant women or women who think that they might be pregnant.

 Copyright © 2018 MARAbiosystems - All Rights Reserved.